scarioscia/scarioscia.github.io/_posts/2024-01-31-column-indexing.md

 Let's imagine we have multiple columns of descriptive data - maybe in addition to flower and color, we have size, date planted, its source (farmer's market, store bought), its origin (whether it was a seed or a bulb), etc. We're interested in how many plants are affected, based on each of these categories.
 We might want to make a function that lets us investigate each of these descriptive variables by taking the column of interest as an argument:

 ```
-# Define function where our arguments are the input data and the column to sort by
+# Define function where our arguments are the input data
+# And the column of interest
 affected_by_column <- function(data, column_name) {
     output <- data %>%
         group_by(column_name) %>%